 Talk with the doctor about the best treatment plan for your child.
 Treatment options include:

-Surgery may be done to remove the tumor.
+If possible, surgery may be done to remove the tumor.

 Chemotherapy is the use of drugs to kill cancer cells.
 The drugs enter the bloodstream and travel through the body, killing mostly cancer cells.
 With radiation therapy, radiation is directed at the tumor to kill the cancer cells.
 Radiation therapy may be used if the cancer has spread.